mars-planet/mars_city/servers/biometric_signal_sensor_interface/src/anomaly_detector/README.md

 	data timestamps to set AFAlarmAttribute at
 	the health_monitor server
 ```
-2. **Ventricular Tachycardia**
+2. **Ventricular Tachycardia (Heart Related)**
 To execute `python vt_helper.py`
-creates an object and calls the Ventricular Tachycardia anomaly detection methods
+creates a helper object and calls the `VentricularTachycardia` anomaly detection methods
 ```
 Input:
         ecg:                    a 2D pandas dataframe -